Academic Program Philosophy

 Services for students in GaTE art or music will look different for each level and for individual students according to artistic, musical, and socioemotional needs.

 Grades K-12 will have their needs met through consultation, as well as differentiation in the regular classroom for identified arts students.
 Teachers of the gifted will consult with arts teachers to assist in creating an art/music classroom that is enriched, challenging, and differentiated for the artistically and/or musically gifted child.
 There will be opportunities for enrichment activities as well, such as weekly sessions, visiting artists and musicians, and field trips.

-All current GT students will be formally re-screened at the end of third, fifth, and eighth grade.
+All current GaTE students will be formally re-screened at the end of fifth, and eighth grade.
 Any student not meeting the criteria will be unidentified, but will remain on the high ability watch list to be monitored for future needs.
 These students will receive differentiated instruction from the regular classroom teacher as needed.
 Parent/guardian will be notified of decision.
 If the parents disagree, they may appeal this decision.

 Process for Appeals

-At any point during the identification process, a student or parent can appeal the decision of the evaluation committee once during the entire process.
+At any point during the formal identification process, a student or parent can appeal the decision of the evaluation committee once during the entire process.
 For academic appeals, we use the WASI III-IV or the WISC to get a more definitive picture of the student's IQ.
 For art or music appeals, we have the student create an additional portfolio along with a written, verbal, or digital reflection.
 In both academic and arts appeals, a separate appeals committee is formed, different from the original committee.
 Once a decision is made, it is communicated to the parent/guardian.